Sanrax/flashcart-guides/docs/cart-guides/rts_black.md

     !!! tip

         This kernel uses the TTMenu game loader which some ROM Hacks are not compatible with.
-If you get an error code when loading a ROM Hack, Follow Step 8 above.
-Afterwards highlight the game and press `Y` and then press `Y` again for Game Settings.
+If you get an error code when loading a ROM Hack, follow Step 8 above.
+Afterwards, highlight the game and press `Y`, then press `Y` again for Game Settings.
 Change option under `Use ROM loader` from `default` to `nds-bootstrap`.
 Press `A` to save.

 !!! tip